gvwilson/web-tutorial/08_js/index.md

 ```

 -   `const` defines a constant
     -   The array contents aren't constant: the reference is
--   `for…in` iterates over the indices of an array (not recommended for arrays, can also include inherited properties)
+-   `for…in` iterates over the indices of an array
+    -   Not recommended for arrays, and can also include inherited properties
 -   Use `for…of` to iterate directly over the values of an array.
 -   To loop over both the indices and values of an array, use `forEach` or `entries()` with `for...of`
 -   Parentheses are required
 -   `typeof` is an operator not a function, and returns a string
 -   `if` / `else if` / `else` work as expected
--   Use back-quotes and `${…}` for string interpolation
+-   Use back-quotes and `${…}` for [string interpolation](g:string-interpolation)
--   JavaScript considers an empty array to be truthy
+-   JavaScript considers an empty array to be [truthy](g:truthiness)
 -   Always use `===` (triple equals) and `!==` for equality
 -   Otherwise JavaScript does some strange type conversions